 As with any endpoint protection method, the main benefit that comes with utilizing Microsoft Defender for Endpoint is that your endpoints, and your network by extension, are protected from cyberattacks.
 The main benefit you get with Microsoft Defender for Endpoints is the robust and holistic way that your endpoints are secure.

 This tool takes a proactive approach to security, minimizing all areas that could be an entry point for cybercriminals.
 From blocking untrusted applications and websites to reviewing all device settings and providing recommendations, defending your devices starts with placing them in the best security posture attainable.

-Additionally, unlike some other forms of endpoint protection, Microsoft Defender for Endpoints dashboard gives you and your team full visibility.
-Here you can see your endpoints overall security score, evidence that has been reviewed and their verdict, actions that have been taken, and more.
+Unlike other forms of endpoint protection, the Microsoft Defender for Endpoints dashboard gives you and your team full visibility.
+Here, you can see your endpoints' overall security score, evidence that has been reviewed and their verdict, actions that have been taken, and more.
 You never have to wonder if your endpoint protection is actually protecting you, as you can see everything that's occurred over the past 6 months.

 Minimum Requirements for Microsoft Defender for Endpoint